aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/grav2vs86/index.md

 *Were your results similar to those presented here?*

 Each workload is a little different, and using data and a repeatable methodology is key to evaluating which processor architecture will achieve the best results for a given workload.
-As you saw here, choosing the best Aurora PostgreSQL instance type for your workloads can enable meaningful cost savings with increased performance.
+As you saw here, choosing the best Aurora MySQL instance type for your workloads can enable meaningful cost savings with increased performance.

 ## 6. Cleanup lab resources